Evernest/Evernest/doc/api-draft-v2.md

 #### URL

 The *URL* field indicates what method you should use to access the endpoint.
-Note that this is just an indication.
-You can replace a POST request by a GET request with options inside the query string.
+You can use either POST or GET methods.
+POST requests must encode data as JSON and GET requests options are inside the query string in the `Parent.Field` form.

-To do so, encode each JSON field in the `Parent(Field)` form.
-For example, the following POST body would be encoded as `?Event(Content)=This%20is%20a%20new%20event!`
+For example, the following POST body would be encoded as `?Event.Content=This%20is%20a%20new%20event!`

 ```
 {